 No one is turned away for lack of funds.

-Practitioners are invited to bring their own zafus and zabutons.
-A limited number of zafus and zabutons (Zen meditation cushions) and chairs with cushions will be provided.
+- Practitioners are invited to bring their own zafus and zabutons.
+Chairs with cushions and a limited number of zafus and zabutons (meditation cushions) are provided.

-Kanjin will invite persons new to Zen practice to participate in a coaching session while more experienced practitioners are sitting zazen.
+- Persons new to Zen practice may participate in a coaching session with Kanjin while more experienced practitioners are sitting zazen.

-There is no charge for participating in the Santa Ynez Valley Zen Meditation Sangha, however, dana (generosity) for the teacher is appreciated as are contributions to the $80/day Grange rental fee.
+- There is no charge for participating, however, dana (generosity) for the teacher is appreciated, as are contributions to the $80/day Grange rental fee.